 Prevention: Schedule regular eye exams; keep eyeglasses and contact lenses clean.
 You can also apply color strips to the first and last steps, or other level changes, in the home to help make them more noticeable.
 Color strips can also be applied to handrails to make them more visible.

 Causes: Poor lighting, loose railings, and unsteady furniture can lead to falls.
 Tripping over rugs and other decorative items is also a common cause of falls.

 Prevention: Walk through your home and identify areas that may be dangerous.
 Consider a visit from an occupational therapist who can identify problem areas and suggest solutions.
 Secure all rugs with non-skid tape.

-Causes: As we age, we often need additional medications for such conditions as high blood pressure, diabetes, anxiety, depression, etc. These can sometimes affect balance and mental awareness, and thus increase the risk of falling.
+Causes: As we age, we often need additional medications for conditions like high blood pressure, diabetes, anxiety, depression, etc. These can sometimes affect balance and mental awareness, and thus increase the risk of falling.

 Prevention: Be aware of all common side effects of the medications you take.
 Discard all expired medications.
 Limit alcohol use while on any medications.
 Speak with your doctor or pharmacist about medications, and how, if at all, they can increase your risk of falling.

 Other Safety Tips to Help Reduce Your Risk for Falling

 - Wear shoes with non-skid soles, not slippers

 - Make sure all rooms are well lit day and night